 Know your rights at university

 At university, the responsibility is on you to make sure that you receive the help you need.
-However, all Higher Education providers have a duty of care to ensure you are not disadvantaged as a student because of your visual impairment.
-Below are three external links which provide you with all the key information regarding your rights in education and what requirements should be met by your Higher Education provider.
+However, all higher education providers have a duty of care to ensure you are not disadvantaged as a student because of your vision impairment.
+Here are some links to external sites that talk you through rights in education and the responsibilities of your university:

-Essentially, The Equality Act of 2010 states that education providers should make ‘reasonable adjustments’ for disabled students to ensure that that they are not at a disadvantage in comparison to non-disabled students.
-Such reasonable adjustments apply to:
+Essentially, The Equality Act of 2010 states that education providers should make ‘reasonable adjustments’ for disabled students to ensure that they are not at a disadvantage in comparison to non-disabled students.

 - Arrangements for accessing your course